TANUSHREENEGI-DEV/resume-api/README.md

 This is the backend for **ResumeFlow**, my AI resume builder project.
 It's a REST API built with Express that handles everything from auth to documents to a mock AI layer — and now it actually saves data instead of forgetting everything the moment the server restarts.

-I built this as part of my Full Stack internship (Module 4, Day 13-14).
+I built this as part of my Full Stack internship .
 Earlier version had all the routes working but data only lived in memory.
 This version fixes that — every write goes to `data.json` on disk, for real.

 More recently (Day 18), I started a parallel track exploring **Sequelize + MySQL** as a real database layer, alongside the existing `data.json` system.
 That work lives in its own set of files, described further down.